 Alright, here is the still image tutorial, and my extra tips, for learning the easiest way to clean tile grout.

 Really, that’s all you’re going to need, if you can believe it.
 How far will one kettle stretch?
-One typically sized full kettle and one towel should be enough to do a small room or hallway…or roughly 20-30 square feet.
+One typically sized full kettle and one towel should be enough to do a small room or hallway…or roughly 20-30 square feet of tile.

 I recommend that you prep your tile floors for this type of deep cleaning by vacuuming or sweeping them thoroughly, and then you are ready to begin.